 (5) A scheme may be amended or rescinded at any time by the Central Government.

-(6) Any decision of the Central Government or other authority empowered to make payments under a schedule as to the making, refusal of amount, or as to the continuance or discontinuance, of a payment under a schedule may be varied from time to time, by a subsequent decision of the Central Government or such authority, as the case may be, but save in so far as it is so varied shall be final and conclusive.
+(6) Any decision of the Central Government or other authority empowered to make payments under a scheme as to the making, refusal of amount, or as to the continuance or discontinuance, of a payment under a scheme may be varied from time to time, by a subsequent decision of the Central Government or such authority, as the case may be, but save in so far as it is so varied shall be final and conclusive.

-(7) Every scheme and every regulation made under a scheme, shall be laid, as soon as may be after it is made, before each House of Parliament while it is in session for a total period of thirty days which may be comprised in one session or in two or more successive sessions, and if before the expiry of the session in which it is so laid or the successive sessions aforesaid, both Houses agree in making any modification in the scheme or the regulation or both Houses agree that the scheme or the regulation should not be made, the scheme or the regulation shall thereafter have effect only in such modified form or be of no effect, as the case may be; so however that any such modification or annulment shall be without prejudice to the validity of anything previously done under that scheme or the regulation.
+(7) Every scheme and every regulation made under a scheme, shall be laid, as soon as may be after it is made, before each House of Parliament while it is in session for a total period of thirty days which may be comprised in one session or in two or more successive sessions, and if before the expiry of the session in which it is so laid or the successive sessions aforesaid, both Houses, agree in making any modification in the scheme or the regulation or both Houses agree that the scheme or the regulation should not be made, the scheme or the regulation shall thereafter have effect only in such modified form or be of no effect, as the case may be; so however that any suck modification or annulment shall be without prejudice to the validity of anything previously done under that scheme or the regulation.

-(1)In respect of a personal injury sustained during the period of the emergency by any other person, and in respect of a personal service injury sustained during that period by a civil defence volunteer, no such compensation or damages shall be payable, whether to the person injured or to any other person, apart from the provisions of this sub-section – (a) would be payable under –
+(1)In respect of a personal injury sustained during the period of the emergency by any other person, and in respect of a personal service injury sustained during that period by a civil defence volunteer, no such compensation or damages shall be payable, whether to the person injured or to any other person, as part from the provisions of this sub-section-

-(i) the Workmen’s Compensation Act, 1923 (5 of 1923), or
+(i) the Workmen’s Compensation Act, 1923, (8 of 1923). or

-(ii) the Employee’s State Insurance Act, 1948 (34 of 1948); or
+(ii) the Employees’ State Insurance Act, 1948; (34 of 1948).

-(b) would, whether by virtue of any enactment or by virtue of any contact or any custom or usage having the force of law, be payable-
+(b) would, whether by virtue of any enactment or by virtue of any contract or any custom or usage having the force of law, be payable-

-(ii) in the case of a personal service injury sustained by a civil defence volunteer, by the employer of the volunteer, or by any person who has any responsibility in connection with the volunteer’s duties as such or by any other civil defence volunteer, on the ground that the injury in question was attributable to some negligence, nuisances or breach of duty for which the person by whom the compensation or damages would be payable is responsible.
+(ii) in the case of a personal service injury sustained by a civil defence volunteer, by the employer of the volunteer, or by any person who has any responsibility in connection with the volunteer’s duties as such or by any other civil defence volunteer, on the ground that the injury in question was attributable to some negligence, nuisance or breach of duty for which the person by whom the compensation or damages would be payable is responsible.

 (2) The failure to give a notice or make a claim or commence proceedings within the time required by any enactment shall not be a bar to the maintenance of proceedings in respect of any personal injury or personal service injury, if-

 (d) the proceedings are commenced within one month from the date of the said certificate.

-(1) Where it is necessary, in order to determine the amount of any payment to be awarded under a scheme in respect of any personal injury or personal service injury to ascertain the earnings of the person injured in respect of any period before he sustained the personal injury or the personal service injury, the Central Government or other authority authorised to make payments under the scheme may, by notice in writing, require-
+- Information as to earnings.(1) Where it is necessary, in order to determine the amount of any payment to be awarded under under a scheme in respect of any personal injury or personal service injury, to ascertain the earnings of the person injured in respect of any period before he sustained the personal injury or the personal service injury, the Central Government or other authority authorised to make payments under the scheme may, by notice in writing, require-

-(a) any person who was an employer of the injured person during that period; or
+(a) any person who was an employer of the injured person during that, period; or

 (b) any other person having any knowledge with respect to the financial circumstances of the injured person during that period, to furnish in accordance with the notice any information in his possession relating to those earnings or circumstances, and to produce to any person specified in the notice any wage books, records or other documents in his possession containing entries with respect to those earnings.

 (a) provide at the dispensary or hospital medical and surgical treatment for persons who have sustained injuries of the nature specified in sub-section (1) of section 3, and

 (b) keep such records and make such returns relating to the persons treated for such injuries as may be required by or under a scheme.